 - 1 tablespoon Dried Orange Peel – Dried orange peel has a sweet, fragrant aroma and flavor.
 You can also use fresh here, but the flavor will be more pronounced.

-- 2 cups All-Purpose Flour – Flour is a must, of course!
-Use AP flour here and not cake or self-rising flour.
+- 2 cups All-Purpose Flour – Use AP flour, not cake or self-rising flour.

-- 2 tablespoons Browning Sauce – Browning Sauce is used to give a deep color to many Caribbean dishes, including this cake!
+- 2 tablespoons Browning Sauce – Browning Sauce gives a deep color to many Caribbean dishes, including this cake!
 The browning sauce will not affect the flavor of the cake.

-- 2 tablespoons Molasses – Molasses adds even more deep color and richness to the cake!
-The combination of the browning sauce and the molasses are what gives the cake the dark, black color it’s named after!
+- 2 tablespoons Molasses – Molasses adds even deeper color and richness to the cake!
+The combination of the browning sauce and the molasses is what gives the cake the dark, black color it’s named after!

 *Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!*